moehriegitt/hob3l/doc/scadformat.md

 MULTICOM tokens.

-In the following, any `...` tokens must also match IDENT or SYMBOL, i.e., they only match of they are where separated by the morphology as IDENT or SYMBOL.
-In particular, they cannot be prefixes of IDENT, because the morphology rules are applied first.
+In the following, any `...` tokens must also match IDENT or SYMBOL, i.e., they only match if they were analysed by the morphology as IDENT or SYMBOL.
+In particular, they cannot be prefixes of TOKEN, because the morphology rules are applied first.
 E.g. `use` cannot be the prefix of `useful`, and `/` cannot be the prefix of `/*`.

   * File = {Stmt} .
   * Stmt = Use | Item .